 Polka Dot Beamsplitters - This type of beamsplitter consists of a glass substrate with a vacuum-deposited reflective coating that is applied over an array of apertures, giving the beamsplitter a "polka dot" appearance.
 Half of the incident beam is reflected from the coating, and half of the beam is transmitted through the uncoated portion of the substrate.

 Polka dot beamsplitters are useful over a wide wavelength range and are negligibly angle sensitive, which makes them ideal for splitting the energy emitted from a radiant source.
-These are not recommended for imaging applications, as the polka dot pattern will affect the image.
+These are not recommended for imaging applications, such as interferometry, as the polka dot pattern will affect the image.